xthemadgenius/btcrec-cli/docs/TUTORIAL.md

 For Firefox and iOS, you will need to retrieve your Metamask vault using the process described here: https://metamask.zendesk.com/hc/en-us/articles/360018766351-How-to-use-the-Vault-Decryptor-with-the-MetaMask-Vault-Data

+For Mobile wallets (iOS and Android) the "wallet-file" that you pass BTCRecover is the file: `persist-root` You can find it using the process above and use it directly with BTCRecover.
+(No need to extract the vault data only, remove excess `\` characters, etc, all this is handled automatically)

 For Android devices, you will mostly need a "rooted" phone.
 The file you are after is: `/data/data/io.metamask/files/persistStore/persist-root`

 You can then copy/paste the vault data (from either Firefox or an extract script) in to a text file and use that directly with the --wallet argument.